- Location: Barcelona, Spain

 Advanced Spanish track only.
 Students who have no background in Spanish cannot attend this program.

 Previous Spanish language study is required.
-Students must have completed the equivalent of 5 semesters of college level Spanish courses (through Intermediate Spanish II).
+Students must have completed the equivalent of 4 semesters of college level Spanish courses (through Intermediate Spanish II).
 Students must have taken an appropriate level Spanish course no more than one year prior to the program start date.
 Some Economics and Business courses have additional prerequisites.
 Students must enroll in an appropriate-level IES Spanish language course while abroad.
+The application requirements can be found on the IES website.

 Students should know that Catalan is spoken in Barcelona rather than Castilian.
 The program is primarily for advanced students of Spanish.
 Students take courses in Spanish at the partner universities Universitat de Pompeu Fabra and Universitat Ramon Llull.